danbroooks/MarkdownToOpenXML/README.markdown

 _Underlined text_
 ```

-In both cases, syntax markers can be mixed and matched as you please.
+In both modes, syntax markers can be mixed and matched as you please.

 More to come.